mrthundergod/todoApp-flask/Steps.md

 10. add methods[] to the index() in app.py with GET and POST as values
 11. create a form in index that sends info as POST
 12. Edit the index() to save the date from form into a variable then to a new Todo object
-13. commit the value to the DB in a try-exception block
+13. Commit the value to the DB in a try-exception block
 14. Else condition should push the tasks collection through reder templates
 15. index.html will use jinja forblock to show each task
 16. create a delete app.route with url containing the id